Health, Water and Sanitation

 IDF had started and implemented a digital health service by Electronic Health Record software “DOTPLUS” since 11 October 2021 by Outreach for All, Inc, USA.
 It was started phase wise through piloting and participated by 4 doctors and 6 paramedics initially.Currently all the doctors and paramedics are using this Health Record software for their daily activities.

 Under the Health program, IDF developed facilities for eye care that are scarce in rural areas though eye problem is very common and vital.
 IDF initiated this program through eye camps in collaboration with Lions Club of Chattogram southern Bandarban in 2002.
 Eye care was undertaken as project in 2004 with the assistance of Hellen Keller International (HKI) and CEITC (Chattogram Eye Infirmary Training Center).
 Under this arrangement, CEITC provided training to IDF health workers on eye care and treatment including surgery to poor patients.
 IDF is continuing this activity as a regular program with CEITC after the completion of project in 2006.

 The basic objectives of eye care supports are to i) raise awareness on eye care and blindness among the common people, ii) provide primary care, treatment and referral support, iii) arrange surgery services at free of cost or nominal cost.
-During the year 2020, 1 Eye Camp was organized and a total of 435 patients were provided with eye related services.

 - Raise awareness on eye care and blindness among the common people;

 - Provide primary care, treatment and referral support;

 - Arrange surgery services at nominal cost to the poor;